baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 you will still have access
 to the maps in the `PERMANENT` mapset.

-First set the computational region.
+First set the computational region for raster operations.
-Under GRASS modules, expand region settings, and double click `g.region.zoom` to shrink the region until it meets non-NULL raster cells.
-In the `g.region.zoom` options tab set the raster to `elevation_2017@PERMANENT`.
+In the region tab of GRASS Tools click `select the extent by dragging on the canvas`.
-Run and then close this module.
+Then draw a rectangular region on the canvas and click apply in the region tab.
+The new region will be drawn as a red rectangle.
+Try drawing a region around the entire island or just around the landforms in the southwest of the island.
+The computational region can also be set using any of the modules in the region settings of the modules tab.

 Then run the GRASS module [r.geomorphon](https://grass.osgeo.org/grass78/manuals/addons/r.geomorphon.html)